-Jacksonville-Duval County, through the Consolidated Plan and Annual Action Plans, petitions for federal funds as an Urban County Entitlement, to assist the needs of residents that have been traditionally underserved by existing local agencies.
+Jacksonville-Duval County, through the Consolidated Plan and Annual Action Plans, applies for federal funds as an Urban County Entitlement, to assist the needs of residents that have been traditionally underserved by existing local agencies.
+These include low- to moderate-income individuals and households and special needs groups such as the elderly, persons with a disability, victims of domestic violence and those experiencing homelessness.

 The activities funded are carefully designed to provide appropriate and needed services, particularly to those that may not be eligible for assistance from other local services, those that are geographically isolated by lack of transportation, and those who lack basic amenities in their neighborhoods.
-Some examples may include senior citizens, the frail and elderly, the mentally or physically disabled, the homeless, and infants or the youth.
+Each year the City funds activities that benefit senior citizens, the frail and elderly, the mentally or physically disabled, the homeless, and young children and/or the youth.
 The City continues to work diligently to offer programs that meet the needs of the underserved.
 Please see the AP-35 Projects for specific projects and planned activities that will address underserved needs.